FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     84600.0 365 1948
     0.0     1   1949

-where the first row is the second last time step of the model, and the second row gives the time where the simulation is to be continued.
+where the first row is the second of the day of the last time step of the model, and the second row gives the time when the simulation is to be continued.
 The first row indicates that the model ran for 365 days (in 1948) and 84600 seconds, which is ``1 day - 1 FESOM timestep`` in seconds.
-In the next job, FESOM2 will look for restart files for the year 1948 and continue the simulation at the 1st of January in 1949.
+In the next run, FESOM2 will look for restart files for the year 1948 and continue the simulation at the 1st of January in 1949.

 Since 1948 is a leap year (366 days), this is an exceptional case and the fesom.clock file after two full years (1948--1949) would look like this:
 84600.0 364 1949